Nutrition plays a big role in helping you transform your body – 80% to be exact.

 - Shellfish (shrimps, prawns, crab, lobster, oysters, mussels)

-- Poultry (chicken breast, turkey)
+- Poultry (chicken, turkey)

 - Eggs (preferably organic)

-- Tofu and soy meat (minimally processed)
+- Tofu and soy products (minimally processed)

-Great sources of fats
+Great sources of fat include:

 - Coconut oil and extra virgin olive oil

-- Dairy from grass-fed organic animals
+- Dairy and butter from organic, grass-fed animals

-- Seeds: pumpkin, sesame, chia, flax
+- Seeds (pumpkin, sesame, chia, flaxseed)

-Great sources of carbohydrates
+Great sources of carbohydrates include:

 Love and health,